Transmission Rebuild vs. Remanufactured Transmission

 Remanufactured transmissions are also checked for quality and tested on a dynamometer or “dyno” to measure torque, power and RPMs, all to make sure that the transmission works properly and meets OEM specifications.
 Remanufactured transmissions also frequently come with a manufacturer warranty that’s good for around 3 years – something you won’t find when rebuilding a transmission.

-If you have any questions regarding a transmission rebuild, repair or remanufacture, give General Transmission in Reno a call today.
-Were a family owned transmission repair shop built on values and integrity and we’re more than happy to answer your questions.
+If you have any questions regarding a transmission rebuild, repair, or remanufacture, give General Transmission in Reno a call today.
+We’re a family owned transmission repair shop built on values and integrity and we’re more than happy to answer your questions.
+Contact us for an estimate on how much it is to rebuild a transmission at General Transmission!